Investigate the Unique Properties of Wetlands

 You earn the certificate by regularly attending class and successfully completing all required courses.
 For more information, see Completing Your Program.

-Graduates and instructors of the Certificate in Wetland Science and Management share highlights of the program.
+Graduates and instructors of the Certificate in Wetland Science & Management share highlights of the program.

 Complete the courses listed below to earn the certificate.
 You may be able to take individual courses without enrolling in the certificate program; check the course pages for details.